Champions League quarter & semi-final draw: Ronaldo could face Real Madrid with Barcelona vs Bayern tie on the cards | Goal.com

 With the route through the tournament drawn all the way to the final, fans can also look forward to some potentially huge clashes in the final four.

-Madrid could face Barcelona in a Clasico semi-final, with Pep Guardiola also potentially up against one of his former sides in Barca or Bayern if Man City go through.
+Madrid could face Barcelona in a Clasico semi-final, with Pep Guardiola also potentially up against one of his former sides in Barca or Bayern if his City side makes it through.

 Champions League quarter-final draw: